Xor-ve-Otesi/MiniMiniRobots/README.md

 # Mini Mini Robots

 This project is developed for the Mechatronic Design course and by Xor ve Otesi.
-Mini Mini Robots focuses on creating small-scale, low-cost robots with versatile applications.
+Mini Mini Robots focuses on creating small-scale, low-cost robots with augmented reality applications.

 ## Table of Contents